KILTprotocol/kilt-workshop-101/README.md

-# SBHACK KILT Workshop
+# KILT Workshop

-Welcome to the KILT Workshop
+KILT Workshop

 In this workshop you will learn
 - how to setup the KILT-SDK